SEND Policies

 • A new focus on alternative provision (which provides education for children who cannot attend a mainstream school) and how it is commissioned and overseen locally.

-A new cycle of inspections, based on 3 new judgements to be made by inspectors:
+A new cycle of inspections, based on 3 new outcomes to be made by inspectors:

 • The local area partnership’s SEND arrangements typically lead to positive experiences and outcomes for children and young people with SEND.
 The local area partnership is taking action where improvements are needed.